sumeetpalsingh/R_course/Homework/Session7_Shiny.md

 Share your app online on cloud using the free service here: <https://www.shinyapps.io/>

-Ask your friends and family to test your app :D
+Ask your friends and family to test your app :smiley:

 Good luck!